Avery1493/Avery1493.github.io/_posts/2020-07-30-decisiontree.md

 image: /img/path.jpg
 ---
 A decision tree is a predictive modeling approach that separates data into classes using a top-down appraoch, with broader classes at the top and more specific classes as you travel down the tree.

 There are two types of problems you can use a decision tree to solve: classification and regression problems.
 Classification trees predict a discrete or categorical class label, such as dog or cat.
 Regression trees predict a continuious quanitiy or numeric output, such as $35.98 or 11.41 inches.
-This distinction is also important to note because the metrics used to contruct (choose how the variables at each step split) classification and regression trees are different.
+This distinction is also important to note because the metrics used to construct (choose how the variables at each step split) classification and regression trees are different.

 <center><img src="https://miro.medium.com/max/1414/1*nMDP48LmXR0J9R434tSH0A.png" width="600" height="450"></center>

 Examples used for classification trees include Gini impurity, Information gain (Entropy), and Chi-square.
-The sklearn.tree.DecisionTreeClassifier uses gini or entropy as the criteria to measure the quality of a split.
+The [sklearn.tree.DecisionTreeClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) uses gini or entropy as the criteria to measure the quality of a split.
 For regression trees, Variance reduction is used as the metric.
-The sklearn.tree.DecisionTreeRegressor use mean squared error (MSE), friedman mse, and mean absoulte error.
+The [sklearn.tree.DecisionTreeRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html#sklearn.tree.DecisionTreeRegressor) use mean squared error (MSE), friedman mse, and mean absoulte error.
 For this project, I focus on implementing a regression decision tree.